ScottLouvau/scottlouvau.github.io/content/KR/index.md

 So, "G7 Arti3" means to build a level three artillery tower at G7, which is near the top right part of the map.

 Why "Arti3"?
 I've made every **action** in the syntax four letters long, because that was short but enough that I could read them clearly.
 I don't remember the names of all of the towers, so the lower level towers are just a category ("Arti" for artillery) followed by the upgrade level (three).
 The top-tier towers are described by the first four letters of their names, like "Tesl" for the Tesla tower.
-See [tower and upgrade names](#syntax-towers-and-abilities).
+See [tower and upgrade names](#syntax-towers-and-abilities) for the valid actions.

 Why did I jump straight to a level three Artillery?
 I could say to build a level one artillery first, but it's shorter just to say the final level to upgrade it to before doing an action somewhere else.